asim/H2O/provisioning-service/README.md

 ## Interface

-  - com.HailoOSS.kernel.provision.search (search for provisions which match a given name and/or running on this class of machine)
+  - com.hailo-platform/H2O.kernel.provision.search (search for provisions which match a given name and/or running on this class of machine)
-  - com.HailoOSS.kernel.provision.create (create a new provision)
+  - com.hailo-platform/H2O.kernel.provision.create (create a new provision)
-  - com.HailoOSS.kernel.provision.read (read an existing provision)
+  - com.hailo-platform/H2O.kernel.provision.read (read an existing provision)
-  - com.HailoOSS.kernel.provision.delete (delete an exisitng provision)
+  - com.hailo-platform/H2O.kernel.provision.delete (delete an exisitng provision)

 There's no update endpoint because users just bring services up and down, they don't modify any of the fields.